Create a Call Flow

 - Upload or record an announcement in an mp3 format.

 - Select if the call should go to a new action or be disconnected after the announcement has been played.

-An example for a small company.
-First, in this call flow, the flow checks to see if calls happen within opening hours.
+First, in this call flow, the flow checks to see if the call is happening within opening hours.

-If the call happens within opening hours it's sent to a queue named Support, otherwise it's sent to voicemail.
-Voicemails are offered to the next team member that's available, typically the morning after.
+If the call is occurring during opening hours it is sent to a queue named Support, otherwise it is sent to voicemail.
+Voicemails are offered to the available team member, typically the morning after.

-An example from a medium sized company.
-In this more advanced call flow calls are also checked against opening hours first.
+In this more advanced call flow, calls are also checked against opening hours first.

 If the call happens within opening hours it's sent to a an IVR menu where the customer has to select 1, 2 or 3.
 Pressing 1 sends the caller to a queue named Sales, 2 goes to a queue named Support and 3 is forwarded to an external phone number.

-The most basic call flow in which incoming calls are always routed directly to a queue named Support.
+The most basic call flow - incoming calls are always routed directly to a queue named Support.